GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

 \subsubsection{Definition of Encoding}

-An encoding is the mapping between a set of values and their associated binary representation.
+An encoding is the mapping between a set of values and their associated binary representations.
 E.g., in the \gls{tc} encoding, the binary representation of the value 3 is 0011 on 4 bits.
-Encodings can be represented as maps of type \{$\text{value}_0$:$\text{representation}_0$, ...\} or as binary 2D tensors (Fig. \ref{fig:design_representation}).
-There are $(2^4)!\approx 2.1 \cdot 10^{13}$ 4-bit binary encodings, which defines the size of the search space for the 4b multiplier scenario.
+A specific encoding can be specified as a dictionary $v_i\mapsto c_i$ from value to encoded representation, or as a codebook tensor (Fig.~\ref{fig:design_representation}).
+There are $(2^4)!\approx 2.1 \cdot 10^{13}$ 4-bit binary encodings, which define the size of the search space for the 4-bit multiplier scenario.